Brazilian guitarfish: Ecology

 1865 watercolor of a Brazilian guitarfish by Jacques Burkhardt.

 The Brazilian guitarfish is a low-fecundity viviparous fish.
 Mating takes place on the inner continental shelf in March and soon afterwards the adults disperse to outer areas of the shelf.
 The eggs are contained within a casing and remain dormant inside the female until she return to the warm, shallow waters of the inner continental shelf in November.
 The young develop inside the female, at first obtaining nourishment from their yolk sacs, and later from maternal uterine secretions; they grow from a length of about 1 cm in December to about 29 cm in February when they are born.
 The females mature at about 4 years of age and litter sizes range from 4 to 12, with larger fish having larger litters.
 The inner shelf provides important nursery areas for the young fish.
 Here both females and juveniles are particularly susceptible to being caught by pair-trawling and beach seine netting.
 Most of the catch is pregnant females.
 Later in the year, the adults disperse more widely over the inner shelf and are caught by otter-trawling.

+Brazilian guitarfish is the only known host of the "Good Luck" parasitic flatworm Acanthobothrium goleketen'.